-The bill amends Title 23 of the Pennsylvania Consolidated Statutes, specifically focusing on the definitions and relief measures related to protection from abuse.
-A new definition for "Electronic monitoring device" is introduced, which describes a device that uses GPS technology to monitor the location of a person wearing it.
-This device is designed to actively track and report location data within a 100-mile radius, allowing law enforcement to securely retain this data indefinitely.
-The device must be worn on the wrist or ankle and cannot be removed without specialized equipment, which will alert the police if tampered with.
+The bill amends Title 23 of the Pennsylvania Consolidated Statutes, specifically focusing on protection from abuse.
+It introduces a new definition for "Electronic monitoring device," which is described as a GPS-enabled device that continuously monitors and reports the location of the wearer.
+The device is designed to be worn on the wrist or ankle and cannot be removed without specialized equipment, which will alert law enforcement if tampered with.

-Additionally, the bill allows courts to mandate the use of electronic monitoring devices for defendants who pose a substantial risk of violating protection orders or committing crimes against victims.
-The court will determine the required distance the defendant must maintain from the victim and other specified locations.
-The defendant is required to wear the device for the duration of the protection order, with the possibility of removal only for good cause, and the plaintiff must be notified if the device is removed.
-This legislation aims to enhance the safety of victims by providing a technological means of monitoring potentially dangerous individuals.
-The act is set to take effect in 60 days.
+Additionally, the bill allows courts to require the use of electronic monitoring devices for defendants who pose a substantial risk of violating protection orders or committing crimes against victims.
+The court will determine the required distance the defendant must maintain from the protected individuals and locations.
+The defendant is mandated to wear the device for the duration of the protection order, with provisions for removal only under specific circumstances, and the plaintiff must be notified if the device is removed.
+This legislation aims to enhance the safety of individuals under protection orders by utilizing technology for monitoring.

 Statutes/Laws affected: